 Te Puia is an iconic destination for visitors, consisting of the Pohutu geyser, New Zeland Maori Arts and Crafts Institute, and more.
 Visitors could see geysers, Maori cultural performance, live kiwi, boiling mud pools, native bush, and the National Schools of Wood Carving and Weaving.
 The site offers a guided tour every hour that gives a more in-depth introduction to the surrounding environment and the Maori culture.

 Te Puia is located in the Whakarewarewa Valley.
 The name “Whakarewarewa” means “the war dance of the war parties of Wahiao” – who was a great ancestor to the people of the valley.
 He was a chief of Tuhourangi, a subtribe of the local Te Arawa tribe, and the Te Arawa waka (canoe) was one of the eight original canoes that brought Maori from their ancestral homeland oh Hawaiki – an island located in somewhere in Polynesia – to New Zealand.

 The largest geyser in the southern hemisphere

-There is different things that we saw in Te Puia.
+There are different things that we saw in Te Puia.
 We came to see the Pohutu geyser, and it’s the largest geyser in the southern hemisphere.
-There are 6 geysers in the area, while “Pohutu”, literally means “big splash” is the focal point.
+There are 6 geysers in the area, while “Pohutu”, which literally means “big splash” is the focal point.

 Cooking in Maori way